 Blue Cheese Puff Pastry Tarts

-- Put all the above ingredients into a food processor and blend until thoroughly mixed.
+- Add the blue cheese, cream, egg, chives and freshly ground black pepper to the bowl of a food processor and blend until thoroughly mixed.

 - When the pastry has just defrosted, using a 6 cm (2 ¼ inch) cookie cutter for patty pan tins or 7 ½ cm (3 inch) cutter for muffin tins, cut rounds of pastry and put into prepared muffin tin/patty pans, gently pushing the pastry down into place.You will cut 12 rounds for the patty pan or 9 for the muffin tin.

 - Evenly distribute the filling between the pastry cases.
 This is about 1 tablespoon (4 teaspoons) for the patty pans and 1 ½ tablespoons (6 teaspoons) for the muffin tins.

 - Bake in the oven for about 12 minutes in the patty pans or 12 – 15 in the muffin tins.
 The time will vary depending on the heat of your oven but bake until the filling puffs and becomes golden brown.

 - Remove from the oven and cool for 5 minutes before removing and placing on a wire rack to cool and store – or serve warm immediately.